pulumi/workshops/gitlab/pulumi-cloud-gitlab-integration/README.md

     git checkout -b my-branch
     ```

-1. Add a Pulumi program to the repo, e.g.:
+1. Add a Pulumi program to the repo.
+You can use the `pulumiNewCommand` output from the stack similar to `gitCloneCommand` above.
+The `aws-typescript` template creates a single S3 bucket.

-    ```bash
-    pulumi new aws-typescript --force
-    ```

-1. Add some resources (best to make this a single resource so the demo goes fast):

-    ```bash
-    const myBucket = new aws.s3.Bucket("my-gitlab-demo-bucket");
-    ```

 1. Push the branch:

     ```bash
     git add -A && git commit -m "Add some infra." && git push
     ```

 1. Create a Merge Request in the GitLab UI.
 This will trigger a `pulumi preview`.
-If the webhook is correctly configured (i.e. if the stack's Pulumi org is configured to use the corresponding GitLab org of the repo), you will see the results of the preview operation posted as a comment to your Merge Request.
+If the webhook is correctly configured (i.e. if the stack's Pulumi org is configured to use the corresponding GitLab group), you will see the results of the preview operation posted as a comment to your Merge Request.
 1. Merge the branch.
 This will trigger a `pulumi up` operation.

+From here, you may optionally want to add policy as code to the repo.

 ## Troubleshooting